 Dr Chee Jing Jye, Medical Director, The Obstetrics & Gynaecology Centre (Paragon), shares the common sleep problems that plague you during pregnancy, what you can do to alleviate the discomfort and what you need to be careful of when it concerns your beauty sleep.

-Dr Chee mentions that your first and third trimester of pregnancy are generally the hardest times to get uninterrupted sleep.
-Here are some of the common sleep problems during pregnancy that you are likely to encounter:
+Dr Chee mentions that your first and third trimesters of pregnancy are generally the hardest times to get uninterrupted sleep.
+Here are some of the common sleep problems during pregnancy that you are likely to encounter, coupled with practical tips on how you can alleviate the discomfort.

 Insomnia / Interrupted Sleep